Skip to main content

 Permission denied during clawctl host create

 The xclm management user hasn't been created on the target, or the per-host public key hasn't been added to ~xclm/.ssh/authorized_keys.
-Follow the manual setup commands printed by clawctl host create on its first run, or see the Host Setup guide for the full Linux + macOS steps.
+See the Host Setup guide for the Linux + macOS setup steps and run them on the target before retrying.

 Agent won't start